Hurricane Michael: Bay County

 Catastrophic and widespread damage occurred in Bay County, where Michael made landfall; 45,000 structures were damaged and 1,500 were destroyed throughout the county.
 Two hospitals—Bay Medical Sacred Heart and Gulf Coast Regional Medical Center—suffered significant damage.
 Approximately 19.5 mi of the 41.2 mi Bay County coastline, which includes Panama City Beach and Mexico Beach, sustained critical beach erosion.
 Sensor data and high water marks surveyed by the United States Geological Survey indicated that water inundation at Mexico Beach reached a depth of 14 ft above ground level, classifying Michael's surge at Mexico Beach as a 1-in-280 year event.
 Mexico Beach was the community most heavily impacted by Hurricane Michael and experienced both the hurricane's maximum winds and surge; Federal Emergency Management Agency Administrator Brock Long described the city as "probably ground zero."
 Of the 1,692 buildings in the city, 1,584 were damaged, and 809 among those were destroyed.
 Waves augmented by the elevated waters damaged the second-stories of buildings and carried boats inland.
 Along the immediate coast, the combination of surge and extreme winds whittled buildings down to piles of debris and left their concrete slab foundations exposed.
 Those that remained intact were crumpled and contorted or were eventually razed by unattended fires that began during the storm.
 Beach houses were severed from their pilings and the city's public pier succumbed to the intense surf.
 Some staircases remained standing without their associated houses.
-Debris from various razed structures accumulated on U.S. Route 98, whose pavement was partially washed out by Michael.
+Debris from various razed structures accumulated on US 98, whose pavement was partially washed out by Michael.
 The road remained closed for nearly a year before repairs completed.
 Boats were broken in half and 33 short ton rail cars were toppled.
 It was estimated that as many as 285 residents of the small town may have stayed despite mandatory evacuations.
 Three drownings occurred in or near Mexico Beach.